Mirasaki/discord.js-bot-template/README.md

 2. Navigate inside the new folder: `cd discord.js-bot-template`
 3. Rename `.env.example` to `.env` and provide your environmental variables
 4. Rename `config.example.js` to `config.js` and provide your configuration
-5. Build the project: `docker build --tag discord-bot-template .`
+5. Build the project: `docker build --tag my-discord-bot .`
-6. Start the bot: `docker run -d --name discord-bot-template -p 3000:3000 --env-file ./.env -p 27017:27017 discord-bot-template`
+6. Start the bot: `docker run -it --env-file .env --name my-discord-bot mirasaki/discord-bot-template`

+There's a plethora of Docker scripts included in the `/package.json` file, including a development environment - take a look to get started if you've never used Docker before!

 <h3 id="run-as-a-plain-nodejs-app">Run as a plain NodeJS app</h3>